r-a-h/lattinscider.com/cider.md

 - Boil cider for sauces and glazes.
 - Cider adds sweetness to deserts and savory dishes.
 - Mix your own blended berries, flavor packets, or ice cream with our cider!

-## Hard Cider

-Our apple cider has no preservatives and is regularly used for hard cider.
+- Make hard cider because it has no preservatives.